Hi! I'm Nora. I think a lot about how to make transformative AI go well.

 Learn more on our website, or read the Programme Thesis.Flexible Hardware-Enabled Guarantees

 I have trying to catalise work towards Flexible Hardware-Enabled Guarantee (flexHEG) mechanisms.
 These could be added to AI accelerators to enable multilateral, privacy-preserving and trustworthy verification and automated compliance guarantees for agreements regarding the development and use of advanced AI technology.
-I co-authored this interim report on flexHEG, and colleagues built and illustrated the design of a rapid prototype.
+I co-authored a three part report on flexHEG, and colleagues built and illustrated the design of a rapid prototype.
 I've also helped coordiante a funding round looking to accelerate the prototyping and iterative development of flexHEG-enabled guaranteeable chips.

 Writing & Speaking